 If in doubt, work with a certified sports nutritionist or registered dietitian on supplements.
 Always assess your supplement intake as a whole, to avoid accidentally taking too much of any given vitamin or mineral.
 (For example, too much supplemental magnesium can cause diarrhea.)

-Disclaimer: I have completed a MS in Applied Exercise Science with a concentration in Sport Nutrition.
-My education included various practicums under registered dietitians and I am preparing for the CISSN exam.
+Disclaimer: I have an MS in Applied Exercise Science with a concentration in Sports Nutrition and am an ISSN-certified sports nutritionist.
 However, I am not a registered dietitian.
 This article presents general advice, not individualized advice.